jayaguirre/DataVisualization/src/Assignment8 - Parallel Coordinates/README.md

 All selected elements should be set to have an opacity of 0.75, whereas elements that are not selected should have an opacity of 0.1.
 If no brushes are enabled, then all elements should have opacity of 0.75.

-### Extra Credit
-Notably, you may want to consider interactions that include:
-- Inverting axes (e.g. switching their minimum and maximum)
-- Using a drag-and-drop interface to reorder the axes instead of clicking to swap
-- Augmenting the visual interface to show other statistical information per axis
-- Generally improving upon the visual look-and-feel of parallel coordinates.
-You may find inspiration from [Kai Chang's Parallel Coordinates](https://syntagmatic.github.io/parallel-coordinates/) and [Parallel Coordinates on Observable](https://observablehq.com/@d3/parallel-coordinates) as some examples of how to customize parallel coordinates further.
-If you find other examples from the web, be sure to appropriate reference them in your README.

 ## Included files

 * `README.md` - This file.